 Simply click on a question to view its answer:

 No, your disposition does not matter and in both situations your plea is considered a conviction.
 Please take the free online eligibility test on our web site to see if you are eligible to seal your conviction.

 We can work with you to find out what is on your record and what can be done to clear up your record.
 We call this service case research, and we charge a small fee to complete that step of the process.
 The fee would then be applied towards any sealing or expungement service you hire us to handle for you.

 You may be eligible to file to seal the record as long as you meet all the other requirements.
 However, securing a pardon does not automatically entitle you to have the records related to the pardoned conviction sealed.
 Whether or not a conviction has been pardoned, the court will weigh your interest in having the records sealed against the government's interest in maintaining the records.
 (ORC 2953.52(C)(1)(e); State v.
 Boykin, 2013-Ohio-4582 (Ohio Oct.
 22, 2013)).
-Further, if you have more than one felony conviction, more than two misdemeanor convictions not of the same offense, or more than one felony conviction and one misdemeanor conviction, then you are not eligible for a record sealing, even if one or more of your convictions have been pardoned.
-(State v.
+Furthermore, the Ohio Supreme Court held that Ohio courts have no authority to expunge or seal the record of a pardoned conviction that is not otherwise eligible for sealing under Ohio Rev. Code Ann. §§ 2953.31 (State v.
 Radcliff, 2012-Ohio-4732 (Ohio Ct.
 App., Franklin County 2012)).

 If you have more than one offense that was a result of the same act, then you must wait to apply until all of the offenses are eligible.